ChimeraTK/DeviceAccess/doc/spec_exceptionHandling.md

 - 2.3 In the DeviceModule thread, the following procedure is executed (in a loop until termination):
   - 2.3.1 The DeviceModule tries to open the device until it succeeds and isFunctional() returns true.
     - 2.3.1.1 If the very first attempt to open the device after the application start fails, the error message of the exception is used to overwrite the content of Devices/<alias>/message.
 Otherwise error messages of exceptions thrown by Device::open() are not visible.
-  - 2.3.2 Obtain lock for accessing recoveryAccessors.
+  - <strike> 2.3.2 Obtain lock for accessing recoveryAccessors.</strike> too early.
+Only protects recovery accessors.
   - 2.3.3 Check that all registers on DeviceModule::listOfReadRegisters are isReadable() and all registers on DeviceModule::listOfWriteRegisters are isWriteable().
     - 2.3.3.1 This involves obtaining an accessor for the register first, which is discarded after the check.
-    - 2.3.3.2 If there is an exception, update Devices/<alias>/message with the error message, release the lock and go back to 2.3.1.
+    - 2.3.3.2 If there is an exception, update Devices/<alias>/message with the error message and go back to 2.3.1.
     - 2.3.3.3 If one of the accessors does not meet this condition, throw a ChimeraTK::logic_error.
   - 2.3.4 Device is initialised by iterating initialisationHandlers list.
-    - 2.3.4.1 If there is an exception, update Devices/<alias>/message with the error message, release the lock and go back to 2.3.1.
+    - 2.3.4.1 If there is an exception, update Devices/<alias>/message with the error message and go back to 2.3.1.
+  - New positon of 2.3.2 Obtain lock for accessing recoveryAccessors.
   - 2.3.5 All valid recoveryAccessors are written in the same order they were originally written.
     - 2.3.5.1 A recoveryAccessor is considered "valid", if it has already received a value, i.e. its current version number is not {nullptr} any more.
     - 2.3.5.2 If there is an exception, update Devices/<alias>/message with the error message, release the lock and go back to 2.3.1.
+  - FIXME numberig: write all remaining async reads.
+Clear them from the list if successful.
+If there is an exception, update Devices/<alias>/message with the error message, release the lock and go back to 2.3.1.
-  - 2.3.6 The queue of reported exceptions is cleared. (*)
+  - 2.3.6 The queue of reported exceptions is cleared. <strike>(*)</strike>
   - 2.3.7 Devices/<alias>/status is set to 0 and Devices/<alias>/message is set to an empty string.
   - 2.3.8 DeviceModule allows ExceptionHandlingDecorators to execute reads and writes again (cf. 2.3.14)
   - 2.3.9 All frozen read operations (cf. 1.4.4) are notified via DeviceModule::errorIsResolvedCondVar.
   - 2.3.10 Release lock for recoveryAccessors.
   - 2.3.11 The DeviceModuleThread waits for the next reported exception.
+The call to reportException in the other thread has already set deviceHasError to true.
+From this point on, no new transfers will be started.
   - 2.3.12 An exception is received.
   - 2.3.13 Devices/<alias>/status is set to 1 and Devices/<alias>/message is set to the first received exception message.
-  - 2.3.14 Set DeviceModule::deviceHasError = true under exclusive recovery lock (cf. 1.2).
-From this point on, no new transfers will be started.
+  - <strike> 2.3.14 Set DeviceModule::deviceHasError = true under exclusive recovery lock (cf. 1.2).
+From this point on, no new transfers will be started.</strike> (done in 2.3.11/1.6.1)
   - 2.3.15 The device module waits until all running read and write operations of ExceptionHandlingDecorators have ended (wait until DeviceModule::activeTransfers == 0). (*)
   - 2.3.16 The thread goes back to 2.3.1 and tries to re-open the device.

 \subsection spec_execptionHandling_high_level_implmentation_comments (*) Comments

-- 1.6 Remember: exceptions from other phases are redirected to the post phase by the TransferElement base class.

-- 1.6.3.1 The freezing is done in doPreRead(), see 1.4.

 - 1.1 Possible future change: Output accessors can have the option not to have a recovery accessor.
 This is needed for instance for "trigger registers" which start an operation on the hardware.
 Also void registers don't have recovery accessors (once the void data type is supported).